When Normal isn't Normal

 Most physicians don’t act until values outside the “normal” range indicate the presence of disease.
 Functional physicians focus on optimal values to help prevent disease.
 Because for many tests, like blood glucose, normal can be a warning sign.

-Barbara L Johnson, MD is an integrative/functional physician who helps her patients achieve optimum health, productivity and longevity.
-She practices out of her offices in Blacksburg, VA and Mount Airy, NC.
-You can contact her at email@example.com.
+Barbara L Johnson, MD is an integrative/functional physician who helps her patients achieve optimum health, productivity, and longevity.
+You can contact her at firstname.lastname@example.org.